vogler75/automation-gateway/webui/readme.md

   - On-demand query/response area within the browser
 - Added 'Show Logs' button on cards to display history of last 50 messages, with refresh every 5 seconds
 - Changed click trigger event instead of hover on the action button
+- Added a /docker directory that contain a way to deploy as a container